“I was in prison, and you visited me.” (Matt 25:37)

 Our Parsonage Sober Living Home in Tulsa has been over 60% renovated.
 Residents of Exodus House Oklahoma City and Tulsa as well as the Parsonage are receiving weekly counseling and group sessions to deal with not only addiction but also trauma they have experienced in earlier years of life.

-Our Redemption Churches saved the Oklahoma Department of Corrections and the state over $540,000 last year by offering classes such as Anger Management, AA, NA, and “Cage Your Rage.”
-The Redemption Churches work on not only making disciples but also equipping those in prison with a safe community environment.
+Our Redemption Missions saved the Oklahoma Department of Corrections and the state over $540,000 last year by offering classes such as Anger Management, AA, NA, and “Cage Your Rage.”
+The Redemption Missions work on not only making disciples but also equipping those in prison with a safe community environment.
 New Day Camp (our camp for children with incarcerated parents) is still a heartwarming experience for everyone who attends.
 We served 121 children through camp in 2016, with a goal of 165 in 2017.
 We were able to get scholarships of $250 per child to assist with meals and lodging.

 Kristen Harlin, executive director